M1kYbaD/medical-staff-app/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8.

 For tutorials and more, visit [Angular](https://angular.dev/).

-- This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.8.

 ---